We operate in line with the NHS Zero Tolerance Policy towards violence and abuse. MORE INFO ➕

 If you have these symptoms or other emergency conditions, please do not ring for an appointment.
 Check our page on medical conditions for more information or visit our symptom checker for other conditions that may need emergency treatment.

-Our symptom checker and help pages are provided to help you get the most appropriate help as quickly as possible.
+Our symptom checker, help pages and team pages are provided to help you get the most appropriate help from the right person as quickly as possible.
 It is a guide showing you who you can turn to first, or where you can first go for help.

-Every weekday morning we hold acute care clinics for patients who feel they need to see us the same day.
-If you feel you need to be seen urgently the same day, please ring reception on the number above.
+Every weekday morning we hold an acute care clinic for patients who feel they need to be assessed the same day.
+If you feel you are in this group, please ring reception on the number above.
+MORE INFO ➕

 This clinic is designed to reduce appointment waiting times for those patients who need to see us sooner